 How to Write Effective World Language Lesson Plans- 4

+How do you teach world languages effectively?
 In the previous posts, we discussed the important elements of effective World Language lesson plans: identifying the learning goal, building good tension into the lesson, and hooking the students into the lesson.
 The next vital component is direct instruction – How am I going to explain, model, demonstrate?
 This is the, “I do; they watch” part.
 The exhausting song-and-dance part.

 How to Choose Resources and Strategies